Enroll Windows devices in Intune by using the Windows Autopilot

 You can assign a user to a specific Autopilot device.
 This assignment pre-fills a user from Azure Active Directory in the company-branded sign-in page during Windows setup.
 It also lets you set a custom greeting name.
 It doesn't pre-fill or modify Windows sign-in.
 Only licensed Intune users can be assigned in this manner.

-Prerequisites: Azure Active Directory Company Portal has been configured and the most recent Windows 10 Insider Preview Build.
+Prerequisites: Azure Active Directory Company Portal has been configured and Windows 10, version 1809 or later.

 In the Intune in the Azure portal, choose Device enrollment > Windows enrollment > Devices > choose the device > Assign user.